Sandro Botticelli: Mythological subjects of the 1480s

 Botticelli painted only a small number of mythological subjects, but these are now probably his best known works.
 A much smaller panel than those discussed before is his Venus and Mars in the National Gallery, London.
-This was of a size and shape to suggest that it was a spalliera, a painting made to fitted into either furniture, or more likely in this case, wood panelling.
+This was of a size and shape to suggest that it was a spalliera, a painting made to fit into either furniture, or more likely in this case, wall panelling.
 The wasps buzzing around Mars' head suggest that it may have been painted for a member of his neighbours the Vespucci family, whose name means "little wasps" in Italian, and who featured wasps in their coat of arms.
 Mars lies asleep, presumably after lovemaking, while Venus watches as infant satyrs play with his military gear, and one tries to rouse him by blowing a conch shell in his ear.
 The painting was no doubt given to celebrate a marriage, and decorate the bedchamber.

 Three of these four large mythologies feature Venus, a central figure in Renaissance Neoplatonism, which gave divine love as important a place in its philosophy as did Christianity.
 The fourth, Pallas and the Centaur is clearly connected with the Medici by the symbol on Pallas' dress.
-The Pallas and the Centaur was another painting that was painted for Lorenzo di Pierfrancesco de' Medici.
 The two figures are roughly life-size, and a number of specific personal, political or philosophic interpretations have been proposed to expand on the basic meaning of the submission of passion to reason.

 A series of panels in the form of an spalliera or cassone were commissioned from Botticelli by Antonio Pucci in 1483 on the occasion of the marriage of his son Giannozzo with Lucrezia Bini.
-The subject was the story of' Nastagio degli Onesti from the eighth novel of the fifth day of Boccaccio's Decameron, in four panels.
+The subject was the story of Nastagio degli Onesti from the eighth novel of the fifth day of Boccaccio's Decameron, in four panels.
 The coats of arms of the Medici and the bride and groom's families appear in the third panel.